umichAC99/H-Oobleck-local/docs/Oobleck-test-instructions.md

 ```

 ## To run XLA cost modeling (Separate Container & Repo Needed)
 First you need to generate a bunch of HLO code from a BERT model.
-And then Next a script is run to do some simple text manipulation of these files to prepare them.
+Next a script is run to do some simple text manipulation of these files to prepare them.
 Then you load this HLO code into an internal HLO representation within XLA, and use the XLA cost optimizer to generate timings.
 Finally, a python script is run to convert these times into json format for Oobleck to digest.

+The first step (generating HLO from BERT) will use the previous Docker container and H-OObleck-local github repository.
-This part (except for the first step, generating HLO from BERT) needs a separate Docker container and an additional repo to run on.
+After that, you will need a separate Docker container and an additional repo to run on.
 Make sure you follow instructions carefully to prepare the environment.

 Ditto XLA repo: [Link](https://github.com/umichAC99/ditto_xla)